On This Page

 As described in the Crowdin "context", the two "%@" in the HTML string will be replaced by images.
 (To ensure proper spacing, images are placed within paragraphs.)

-When you translate an HTML string, DO NOT TRANSLATE OR CHANGE THE TAGS THEMSELVES.
+When you translate an HTML string, KEEP, BUT DO NOT TRANSLATE OR CHANGE THE TAGS THEMSELVES.
 Only translate the text between the tags.
 So in the above example, you would be translating the following as if they were separate strings:

-"When checked", "When not checked", and "This checkbox is disabled" will all be displayed as bold text; the rest of the text will be shown normally.
+The translations of "When checked", "When not checked", and "This checkbox is disabled" will all be displayed as bold text; the rest of the text will be shown normally.

 Of course, a proper translation of the HTML string may require rearranging the tags and the rest of the text.